jelizaga/install_plus/README.md

 `package.json`, you can configure:

 * What packages `instally` can install,
-* Installation methods and fallback installation methods,
+* Installation methods, fallback installation methods, and OS-specific installation methods,
 * Grouping of packages,
 * What order packages are installed in.